4 DISC Personality Types: Career Insights

 Type 3: Steady

-S-styles are motivated by cooperation, opportunities to help, and sincere appreciation.
-They prioritize giving support and are often described as calm, patient, predictable, and deliberate.
+S-styles are often described as calm, patient, predictable, and deliberate.
 As leaders, they are natural collaborators who like to create win-win situations.
 However, they can sometimes be passive and overly trusting, letting others take advantage of their patience.

 • Fears change, loss of stability, letting people down